bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image3|

-If a user resumes a task with an user dialog and then the session of the user timeouts then the task state is set back to state SUSPENDED and the process of the task is set back to the task switch element.
+If a user resumes a task with a user dialog and the session of the user times out, |ivy| sets the task state back to SUSPENDED and resets the associated case to the task switch element.

 .. table:: Task with session timeout